myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-22T04:46:05.936Z
+>
+> @sylee.dev 翻译了它 :)

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-22T04:15:41.834Z
+>
+> Some people have asked me about gif support in deck.blue, and yes we plan to support gif in deck.blue as well.
+I would like to see multi columns of deck.blue filled with funny gifs!

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-22T00:22:46.598Z
 >
 >